Florida Domestic Violence Lawyer

 - Mutual Combat – this only applies in misdemeanor cases and presumes both parties are wrong, thus neither can prosecute.

 Even if one of these defenses doesn’t fit your situation, an attorney can often find ways to have your charges minimized or dropped.
 Do not attempt to convince the victim to drop the charges or to contact the victim if they’ve expressed a desire to be left alone.
 Instead, contact a domestic violence lawyer today.

 Get Legal Help Today

-If you have been accused of domestic violence and are facing charges, the Florida Criminal Defense Legal Group, PLLC., has over two decades of experience and will fight for your rights.
+If you have been accused of domestic violence or other violent crime, the Florida Criminal Defense Legal Group, PLLC., has over two decades of experience and will fight for your rights.
 Make an appointment today.